Unique and Specific Procedures¶

 VECTR's Assessments are located in an Environment.
 Each Environment represents a logical testing space where you may track related tests over time.

 When creating Test Cases and measuring detection, we refer to this as "Local" data in contrast to the templates mentioned in the previous paragraph.
 A local Test Case in VECTR represents a recorded execution of an attack procedure and its defense response at a specific instance in time.

 Local Test Cases¶

-Local data in VECTR is contained in a Database.
+Local data in VECTR is contained in a test Environment.
 All Test Cases are performed in a Campaign which in turn is inside an Assessment.